Studebaker Special Six

-The Studebaker Special Six was a car built by the Studebaker Corporation of South Bend, Indiana from 1918 to 1927.
+The Studebaker Special Six was an American automobile built by the Studebaker Corporation of South Bend, Indiana from 1918 to 1927.

 While in production, the Special Six represented Studebaker's mid-range model.
 The car was available in a full array of body styles throughout its production.

 Studebaker Special Six Commander

 In 1927 the car was renamed the Studebaker Special Six Commander in preparation for the 1928 model year when the car would be henceforth known as the Studebaker Commander.